Search

 Drop-in47 – 5230 – 3414 – 20

 Smaller sizes also come in more useful variants like the Japanese soaking style, which allows you to sit comfortably and soak.
-The counter to this is that smaller bathtubs are also not for everyone and some may feel the more compact size of them to be cramped compared to a large sized tub.
+The counter to this is that smaller bathtubs are also not for everyone, and some may feel the more compact size of them to be cramped compared to a large-sized tub.
+Understanding bathtub water capacity is crucial in this context, as it helps determine whether a smaller or larger tub will better suit your needs and preferences.
 To measure out your home and discover which size is more appropriate for your bathroom, you may look at our guide here.

 4. Bathtub Weight